Home \ Crime Matters \ Rights of Victims and Witnesses of Crime

 9. request a copy of any written statement you have made to police (or video tape recording of your interview where applicable);

-10. be given a report reference card detailing the case reference number, name, rank, service number and telephone number of the officer-in-charge-of-the-case and of an investigating officer of the case;
+10. be given a Crime Investigation Unit Contact Card containing the office telephone number of the responsible officer of the case;

 11. have property belonging to you returned to you at the earliest opportunity once not required in connection with the investigation;